Taking Care Of Yourself Positively And Happily

-Time is valuable to working parents.
+Time is valuable for working parents.
 There seems to be plenty of it.
-And when you think about your responsibilities, it undoubtedly comes at the bottom of your list to find room for self-care — beneath job, kids, house, and family etc.
+And when you think about your responsibilities, it undoubtedly comes at the bottom of your list to find room for self-care — beneath job, kids, house, and family, etc.

-But if you don’t make time for yourself, you might be doing more harm than good.
+But if you don’t make time for yourself, you might do more harm than good.
 Stress, fatigue, burnout, and even illness can affect you when you aren’t getting what you need.

 You are never putting yourself first as a mother.
 Taking care of yourself would help prepare you to manage better.
 When you are happy and healthy, your family will be too.